Author

 How did we help Bobble AI save on DevOps efforts and ensure efficiency EBS management?

 Bobble AI, a dynamic technology company, relied on AWS Auto Scaling Groups for scalability but encountered challenges in managing Elastic Block Storage (EBS).
-This led to cost overruns and operational complexities.
-Seeking a solution, they approached our team to enhance their AWS infrastructure.

 The issue originated from managing Elastic Block Storage (EBS) volumes within Bobble's system.
 Initially set at 100GB in Amazon Machine Image (AMI), new instances inherited this fixed size regardless of usage.
-Resizing these volumes involved creating new AMIs, scaling volumes, and refreshing the cycle, causing significant time delays.

 One critical challenge was volumes reverting to their original size every 24 hours during instance refresh cycles, complicating daily system upgrades.

 Lucidity addressed this by integrating its Autoscaler agent into Bobble's AMI.
 This streamlined ASG deployment by seamlessly incorporating Lucidity Autoscaler into newly spawned EBS volumes through Bobble's launch template.
-This enabled automatic scaling of volumes based on workload, maintaining a consistent utilization of 70-80%.

-Lucidity's implementation streamlined the tedious task of resizing EBS volumes within the ASG at Bobble.
-Previously, the process involved coding, AMI creation, and full cycle refreshes.
 With Lucidity, this cumbersome procedure was eliminated.
 Now, Bobble enjoys a simplified, low-touch system as Lucidity efficiently handles EBS volume provisioning.
 This streamlined process effortlessly scales to manage over 600 monthly instances at Bobble.

-Optimize AWS EBS With Effective Shrinking
+Optimize AWS EBS Volume With Effective Shrinking

-Reducing EBS volumes to align with an organization's storage needs is crucial to minimize unnecessary expenses and maintain system efficiency.
-Automation stands out as a reliable, repeatable, and efficient solution for this task.
-Automating the shrinkage process minimizes errors, ensuring consistent execution and streamlining operations.
 In the dynamic realm of cloud environments, automation for EBS volume shrinkage serves as both a cost-saving strategy and a method to enhance operational agility and resource management.

 Let Lucidity take charge of managing your fluctuating storage needs.
 Book a demo today to discover how our solution ensures seamless AWS EBS volume shrinkage.